 - You control the amount of salt that works for you.

-- It saves money and is cheaper than buying packets of taco seasoning.
+- It saves money and is cheaper than buying packets of taco seasoning at the grocery store.

 - It’s kid-friendly since it’s mild in flavor.